MagsMagnoli/react-redux-example/NOTES.md

 - wrap manually with action creator
 - bindactionacreators wraps for you
 - using as object allows for terse calling on props

+## Binding in Classes

+- bind functions to `this` in constructor not html to prevent recreation on change or use arrow function in class
+- can create state as class field instead of inside constructor with `this`

+## Create Action

+- function that creates action called `actionCreator`

+## Instantiate store

+- may want to give initial value if hydrating from server or local storage